richardcsuwandi/richardcsuwandi.github.io/_pages/about.md

 I co-developed [OpenEvolve](https://github.com/algorithmicsuperintelligence/openevolve), an evolutionary coding agent for automated algorithm discovery and optimization.
 I also helped build [Kai](https://kai.dria.co/), an autonomous agent that can evolve codebases by finding and patching software vulnerabilities.

 I am a founding committee member of the [Institute for AI-driven Discovery of Algorithms (AIDDA)](https://algorithmdiscovery.org/), a community for researchers and practitioners working on automated algorithm discovery.
+Previously, I served as a community leader for the AI4Science community at [alphaXiv](https://www.alphaxiv.org/).

 <!-- If you are interested in collaborating or discussing research ideas, feel free to reach out via [email](mailto:richardsuwandi@link.cuhk.edu.cn). -->
 </div>